Sanglorian/orcus/Orcus Player Options - current.md

 * +2 Athletics
 * **Reflex Defense:** +1 ancestry bonus to Reflex defense.

+### Traveler

+Your family moved about a lot, whether out of wanderlust or necessity.

+* +2 Diplomacy
+* **Speedy:** +1 to your base walking speed.

-### Heretic
+### Urchin

-Your family belonged to a forbidden religion, which exposed you to the constant threat of persecution.
+You grew up on the streets, without parents – or without parents worth speaking of.

-* +2 Religion
+* +2 Streetsmarts
-* **Focus Proficiency:** You have proficiency with orbs, staffs and wands.
+* **Light Blade Weapon Proficiency:** You have proficiency with martial weapons in the light blade weapon group.

 # Feats